+Prevention of data theft:

+• Procedures to define ‘acceptable mobile device for SPRFMO use’ and restriction.

+• Automated procedures to keep all approved software ‘up-to-date’.

+• Staff training on prevention of data theft.

+Prevention of data loss:

+• An enterprise backup and recovery solution is in place with full backups of business data run daily, Monday to Friday, and stored offsite.

+Staff training on storage of important business data in public folders or shared folders which get backed up.

-Submission of VMS data for the purpose of CMM 06-2017 (Commission VMS) shall use cryptographic protocols to ensure secure communications.
+Submission of VMS data for the purpose of CMM 06-2017 shall use cryptographic protocols to ensure secure communications.

-The Secretariat shall nominate a Security System Administrator.
-The Security System Administrator shall review the log files generated by the software, properly maintain the system security, and restrict access to the system as deemed necessary.
+The Security System Administrator of the Secretariat shall review the log files generated by the software, properly maintain the system security, and restrict access to the system as deemed necessary.
 The Security System Administrator shall also act as a liaison between the VMS Point of Contact and the Secretariat in order to resolve security matters.

 Annex 3